MaienM/ESP32-Faikin/README.md

 ## Trademark

 This is an open source project, but bear in mind you cannot sell boards bearing the Andrews & Arnold Ltd name, the A&A logo, the registered trademark Faikout, the registered trademark AJK logo, or the GS1 allocated EANs assigned to Andrews & Arnold Ltd.

+Note the name change from Faikin to Faikout as Daikin complained to Amazon and caused a lot of issues.
+As such Faikout is now a registered trademark to avoid such issues.

 ## Further manuals / links